MauriceBrown/sql-football-data/README.md

     * The **db_schema.csv** file contains the sqlite master table which can be used to create each table by copying the contents of the "sql" column

 Once you setup your python environment, open a command window and run the command `python create_db_from_csv.py` to create the database file.

+If you want to split the database into separate csv files you can run the command `python db_to_csv.py`.